kapicic/lotr-sdk/README.md

 * Quotes by movie - `movieQuotes(movieId: string, query: query)`
 * Quotes by character - `bookChapters(characterId: string, query?: query)`

+## Rate limit

+There is a rate limit of 100 requests per 10 min so use with caution!

 ## Filter API

 There is included support for filtering via an api.